 When the restore/update process suddenly stops with an iTunes error 2006 showing up, what we can do to solve it?
 This article can give you answers directly.
 Keep reading and get 5 useful methods to solve the iTunes error 2006.

-Q: iTunes downloaded the new update and it tried to install it on my iPod touch, but it won’t, and when I try to recover it I get “unknown error 2006” anyone have any suggestions???
+Q: iTunes downloaded the new update and it tried to install it on my iPod touch, but it won’t, and when I try to recover it I get “unknown error 2006” anyone has any suggestions???
 Thanks.

 — A User from MacRumors Forums